-The BRB Preclinical
+The BRB Preclinical Repository

-SHIPPING INFORMATION FOR BRB PRECLINICAL REPOSITORY
+SHIPPING INFORMATION FOR RECOMBINEERING REAGENTS

 Shipping costs are the responsibility of the recipient.
-Investigators at

-Once you have placed your order, you will be contacted to arrange payment of the
+Once you have placed your order, you will be contacted to arrange payment of the shipping

-a PDF of shipping label(s) are accepted.
+a PDF file of pre-paid shipping label(s) is acceptable.

 The BRB is developing clinical and non-clinical supplies of some of the immunomodulating